albertc9/RAVEL/README.md

 HLS estimates; see the [source-backed comparison evidence](references/cnn_for_arianna/legacy/reports/hls4ml_exact_current.json) and [original reports](references/cnn_for_arianna/README.md) for the full audit.

+The throughput requirements of ARIANNA, RNO-G, and IceCube-Gen2 are already met by the current system design ([AI Trigger System, v3.3.0](https://github.com/NuDAQ/AI-Trigger-System/tree/v3.3.0)).
+For models with similar architectures and size, processing speed and power consumption are no longer limiting factors.

 More Information about the reference implementation, please see the [performance](https://github.com/NuDAQ/CNN-Core-Generator/tree/d37a0a6dc31cf5a38f0d241f47e21263e0fe9e67#performance) of the CNN-Core-Generator.

 ## Install